JesseTWolf/PersonalPage/index.md

   - Play video games with friends.
   - Work on side projects.
 - Favorite programming quote that I try to remember when writing code:
   - >Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand.
+Good programmers write code that humans can understand. -Martin Fowler

 ---